-RUINS OF CARTHAGE .- A Mr. Davis, an English gentleman, has been excavating in the neighbourhood of ancient Carthage, and has discovered some very interesting remains.
+Ruins of CARTHAGE .-- A Mr. Davis, an English gentleman, has been excavating in the neighbourhood of ancient Carthage, and has discovered some very interesting remains.

-STABBING IN SELF-DEFENCE. - A young man at Edinburgh has been tried for the manslaughter of a labourer.
+STABBING IN SELF-DEFENCE .- A young man at Edinburgh has been tried for the manslaughter of a labourer.
 The deceased attacked him in the streets at night, when the accused stabbed him with a knife, and also wounded three others.
 It was held to be justifiable homicide, and he was acquitted.

 RACE v.
-RACE. - This case, by the desire of the parties interested, was heard in the Vice-Chancellor's private room on Monday and Tuesday; and at the conclusion of the arguments, shortly before four o'clock on the latter day, his Honour reserved his decision until Thursday morning.
-The decision, like the former proceedings, was delivered in private ; but it transpired that the following order was made :---" Declare that the infant plaintiff, Alicia Race, ought to be brought up in the Protestant faith.
+RACE .- This case, by the desire of the parties interested, was heard in the Vice-Chancellor's private room on Monday and Tuesday; and at the conclusion of the arguments, shortly before four o'clock on the latter day, his Honour reserved his decision until Thursday morning.
+The decision, like the former proceedings, was delivered in private; but it transpired that the following order was made :---" Declare that the infant plaintiff, Alicia Race, ought to be brought up in the Protestant faith.
 Appoint Captain Conolly and Mr. Woodroffe (of the Chancery bar) guardians of the infant, if they think proper to accept the office.
-Otherwise, refer it to chambers to appoint fit and proper persons to be such guardians.
+Otherwise, refer it to chaniabove 18 years to 176,400-making an aggregate of bers to appoint fit and proper persons to be such guardians.
 Order that the infant plaintiff, Alicia Race, be delivered to the Sailors' Orphan School at Hampstead."
-This order proceeds upon the undertaking of the Rev. E. U. Bickersteth, and four other gentlemen, to clothe, maintain, and educate the child in a manner suitable to her rank, to an amount not exceeding 25%. per annum, until she attain the age of twenty-one years.
+This order proceeds upon the undertaking of the Rev. E. U. Bickersteth, and four other gentlemen, to clothe, main-